Thinking of relocating to one of the prettiest villages in Bedfordshire?

 Harrold makes a fine choice for those who want to be far from the madding crowd but not so far as to feel cut off.

 With approximately 2000 residents, the village of Clophill is situated in an appealing location nestled between the River Flit Valley to the south and the Greensand Ridge to the north.

 There is evidence for a Roman road running east-west through the village.

-The Domesday book of 1086, notes that the village was called Clopelle, which means “tree stump hill”.
+Recorded in the Domesday book of 1086, the village was then known as Clopelle, which means “tree stump hill”.

 A pretty place that boasts woodlands on both sides.
-Chicksands Wood an ancient semi-natural woodland and n the other side, equally as important, is Maulden Wood, a semi-natural woodland, both managed by the Forestry Commission.
+Chicksands Wood an ancient semi-natural woodland and n the other side, equally as important, is Maulden Wood, a semi-natural woodland, both under the stewardship of the Forestry Commission.

 Clophill contains a wealth of historical buildings and it is home to no less than 23 listed buildings.

 The village has managed to retain much of its heritage features as a result it has a very distinctive character.

 Nestled along tranquil lanes, the majority of residences in Clophill contribute to a serene and laid-back rural lifestyle, maintaining the village’s timeless charm.